em PRESS Publishing

 Tracking through the archives for over 15 years, Dawn uncovered many secrets and brought to life what really happened in the collision of cultures when one side of her family, the ngmadjidj or white ghosts, came into contact with the other side, the Gunditjmara or the original Indigenous inhabitants of south-western Victoria.

-From the union of William Willoughby and a tribal Gunditjmara woman remembered only as Susannah, the book follows their children’s forced internment in Lake Condah Mission near Mt Eccles, through to their eventual relocation from country to city.
+From the union of a man who had been John Batman's business manager, William Willoughby, with a tribal Gunditjmara woman remembered only as Susannah, this family history follows their children’s forced internment in Lake Condah Mission near Mt Eccles, through to their eventual relocation from country to city.

 The book is further enlivened by photos from Dawn Lee’s collection, which provides one of the most comprehensive records of any Victorian Aboriginal family.
-Reprinted on high quality gloss paper.
+Reprinted on high quality gloss paper in 2018, but currently out of print with plans to reprint again in July 2022.

 RRP: $37.50